rexresearch

 or tortoise pumps its fins, this motion generates both lift and

-wake (they form a kind of expanding cone, starting at a swimmer's
+own wake (they form a kind of expanding cone, starting at a

-shoulders), the PowerSwim's lead foil -- or propulsor foil --
+swimmer's shoulders), the PowerSwim's lead foil -- or propulsor

 When used properly, the device allows swimmers to cover a given

-same amount of energy.
-Much of that boost in metabolic efficiency
+the same amount of energy.
+Much of that boost in metabolic

-is due to the muscle groups used.
-As DARPA program manager Barbara
+efficiency is due to the muscle groups used.
+As DARPA program

-McQuiston explained, the swimmer is essentially relaxing into a
+manager Barbara McQuiston explained, the swimmer is essentially

-through the water.
-This takes the emphasis off the small muscle
+pushing the foils through the water.
+This takes the emphasis off

 If the device is widely used, it could be a huge benefit for